InternetUnexplorer/nixpkgs-overlay/README.md

 # Nixpkgs Overlay

 This is my personal Nixpkgs overlay with some packages I use.
-It's not intended to be used by anyone else, but I don't see any reason to not make it public in the unlikely chance that someone finds it useful.
+Feel free to use it, just keep in mind that packages might break or be removed over time!

 The packages here are regularly built against nixos-unstable and pushed to [my binary cache][1].